darktable-org/dtdocs/content/special-topics/mem-performance.md

 i. benchmark
 : When darktable detects a new device on your system it will do a small benchmark and store the result here.
 You can change this back to 0 to force darktable to redo the benchmark but in most cases **you should not edit this setting**.

-There is a second device specific configuration key taking care of parameters that are related to the device hardware **plus** the device id, the usual key name `cldevice_version_canonicalname` is followed by `_idX` with X being the device id.

-For darktable 4.0 there is only one parameter defined
-a. forced headroom (only valid if tuning for memory is switched on) : 0 check for currently available memory on this OpenCL device is done. (default) : headroom (in MB) defines how much of this cards memory will not be used by darktable, this replaces the default check.

-This parameter helps to get the best performance in some situations
-1. You are sure that no apps or the OS make use of a specific device so darktable can take all of it.
-Likely this can be done if you have more than one OpenCL device available on your system, in this case set to 1
-2. The test for available memory is not working in a stable way on your system leading to crashes or instability.
-(Might depend on driver and device)
-3. You simply want to set it to a fixed (600 would be a good start) value. but take care!
-If the setting is too low, performance will even drop because of CPU fallbacks.

 ---

 **Note**: if darktable detects a "buggy" device configuration key it will be rewritten back to default values.

 ---

+## id-specific OpenCL configuration

+A second device-specifc configuration key is also provided, which takes into account both the device name **and** the device id (just in case you have two identical devices).
+In this case, the usual key name `cldevice_version_canonicalname` is followed by `_idX` with X being the device id.
+For example, if the above example device was referred to as device 0, the second configuration setting would (by default) be `cldevice_v4_quadrortx4000_id0=400`.

+This configuration key currently only has a single parameter defined:

+forced headroom (default 400)
+: The amount of memory (in MB) that will **not** be used by darktable during OpenCL processing.
+This setting is only valid if you set [preferences > processing > tune OpenCL performance](../preferences-settings/processing/#cpu--gpu--memory) to "memory size".

+: If you set this parameter to zero (`0`) then, on the first run of a pixelpipe, darktable will attempt to determine how much GPU memory is actually available and use this (with a safety-margin of 100MB) as the maximum amount of memory that darktable will use, for the remainder of your session.
+This is usually safe unless you start other applications (that use a reasonable amount of GPU memory) while darktable is running.
+Otherwise, use of this option could lead to out-of-memory errors, which will cause darktable to fall back to CPU, significantly reducing performance.
+You may switch this option off and on again to prompt darktable to perform its memory calculation again (at the start of the next pipe run).
+Note that there are known issues with memory auto-detection on newer Nvidia drivers so auto-detection should be used with care and is therefore disabled by default.

+: If you are certain that no apps (or your OS) make use of the specific device you can set this parameter to 1 for the otherwise-unused device so that darktable will use all of that device's memory.

+: The default of 400MB should be fine for most systems.
+If you find you run into performance problems due to darktable falling back to CPU, try changing it to 600 or disabling "tune for memory size".

 ## other configuration keys